Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       vi. deletegroup : Call server api to delete group

 ###3.
 Actions related to Agents:

-      Following actions are related to fetch and create agents.
-      They will return agent details to reducer
+Following actions are related to fetch and create agents.They will return agent details to reducer

       i.  getAgents : Calls server api to fetch agent's  information ii. getDeptAgents : Calls server api to fetch agent's group information